stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

 - Spring Security for JWT validation
 - PostgreSQL JDBC driver
 - Resilience4j for circuit breakers
+- **SpringDoc OpenAPI** for OpenAPI 3.0 specification generation
+- **OpenAPI annotations** for API documentation

+**API Exposure**: All REST endpoints are **exposed via Apigee only**.
+Services are not directly accessible from outside the AKS cluster.
+Apigee proxies forward requests to the backend services.

+**OpenAPI Specification**:
+- Each service generates OpenAPI 3.0 spec using SpringDoc OpenAPI
+- OpenAPI specs are published to Apigee Developer Portal
+- Specs include request/response schemas, authentication requirements, and examples
+- API documentation is auto-generated from OpenAPI specs

 #### 3.3.1 Order Service
 **Responsibilities**: